Hotel Outreach Automation

 Can the same system work for industries other than hospitality?

 Yes.
 The architecture is generic: discover targets, enrich with the data the AI needs to personalize, generate personalized outreach, send, handle replies.
-We have shipped variants of this pipeline for real estate, B2B SaaS, and professional services.
+We have shipped variants of this pipeline for real estate, professional services, and agencies.
 Only the data sources and the AI prompt change per vertical.

 How much does a system like this cost to build?